SamFratantonio/SamFratantonioIT1025/Lab7A/readme.md

 # Executive Summary
-Talk about what the goal of this lab is !
+The goal of this lab is to understand relational databases and how they work as well as the concepts behind them and how they're used.

 # Data, Information and Knowledge
 ## Relational Data